 If a person passes away without a will, then state law determines how his or her property is divided and who receives it.
 This type of estate administration also occurs in probate court.
 Again, the probate court exercises its authority to ensure that the property is distributed properly according to state law.

 Get Legal Assistance with Your Wills, Trusts, and Probate Issues Today

 If you need to create a will, a trust, or other estate planning documents, we can help.
-Our wills, trusts & probate attorneys in Cocoa are here to not only create your estate plan but also to handle estate and probate proceedings after the death of a loved one.
+Our commercial attorneys in Cocoa are here to not only create your estate plan but also to handle estate and probate proceedings after the death of a loved one.
 When you are facing an estate issue or a problem with a will, trust, or other estate planning document, we are here to help.

 Contact Bogin, Munns & Munns today and begin getting legal assistance with estate planning and administration as needed.
 Call us today at (321) 633-3208 and learn more about the legal services that we can offer you.